It's Time for a CPG Digital Transformation. Here's Why - and Why Now.

 The store shelf was once the mainstay of the consumer packaged goods (CPG) industry, a crucial brick and mortar spotlight for tangible product.
 Marketing and R&D spends aimed to influence the pivotal moment a consumer would pause in the aisle, remember branding claims made through traditional advertising vehicles and (drumroll, please) choose that item.
 But the days of straightforward storefront selections are dwindling, especially with the increased popularity of online shopping.
+It's time for a CPG digital transformation.

 Today, the consumer experience increasingly skews digital; COVID-19 alone accelerated e-commerce by 10 years in 10 months.
 For an industry that spent some 30 years utilizing a limited toolset for distributing products and information, the new market landscape demands a major pivot to ensure success.

-The winners of the next generation of CPG will think differently.
+The winners of the next generation of CPG brands will think differently.
 They will change the brand-consumer relationship from a transactional dynamic that emphasizes cost, product placement and mass advertisement to a new model that offers a radically improved, personalized user experience.

 Connected consumers are bombarded with choices, it’s true, but more significantly, their entire decision-making and purchasing process has transformed as it increasingly moves online.
 Imagine what some of the following changes may mean for your brand: